A Subsampling Line-Search Method with Second-Order Results: Additional numerical experiments

 \subsection{Experiment using the A9A dataset}

 The second set of experiments was run on the A9A training dataset, also part of the LIBSVM library~\cite{libsvm}: for this classification dataset, we have $N=32,561$ samples, each of them possessing $n=123$ features.
 For this task, we trained two neural networks without hidden layers and with one hidden layer having a single neuron; the optimized function was the MSE as in the first experiment.
 Our batch sizes consisted of 100\%, 20\%, 10\% and 5\% of the dataset size, and the mean-squared error loss was used.
 We tested four variants of SGD corresponding to the values {1, 0.6, 0.3, 0.1} for the learning rate, and selected the best variant for comparison with ALAS.
 The results are shown in Figures~\ref{fig:A9A_123-1} and \ref{fig:A9A_123-1-1}, as well as Table~\ref{tab:alg_comparison_a9a}.

-The distribution of the individual type of steps as described in Algorithm~\ref{alg:alasi} for selected runs for the A9A task is shown in Figure~\ref{fig:steps_A9A}.
-As in the case of IJCNN1 task, the most frequently used step type is the \textit{Regularized Newton}.
-We note that when a full sample is used, \textit{Negative curvature} steps are more common, suggesting that the problem is quite nonconvex.
-Note that in all of our runs (including those not reported here), other step choices were used less than 10 times.
-The distributions of number of line-search iterations for several runs of the ALAS algorithm are shown in Figure~\ref{fig:line_search_hist_A9A}.

 Our method, ALAS, was significantly better for all sampling sizes on training the first network.
 However, for the second network with more optimization variables (learning parameters), ALAS appears to slow down relative to SGD.
 This appears due to our use of exact linear algebra techniques: as explained in the introduction of this section, the results could be better for an inexact variant of ALAS.